People, Not Tech

 This is not a failure of individuals or engineering quality — it is a failure of inspectability

 Traditional metrics cannot capture this.
-PeopleNotTech exists precisely in this gap.
+PeopleNotTech operates precisely in this gap.

 Organisations carrying Execution Debt often experience: